Monday, October 17, 2011

 ATLANTA -- Federal officials say a Duluth businessman who assisted in a lucrative scheme to harbor aliens has fled the United States and is considered a fugitive.

 Hitesh Desai, 47, owner of a Duluth software development and consultant company called "Intelli Infotek," was indicted in January along with two codefendants for their rolls in a scheme to dupe United States Citizenship and Immigration Services, federal officials said Monday.

-Desai and his cohorts submitted fraudulent applications to make it appear aliens were eligible for work visas at Intelli Infotek and other businesses through a program that allows high-level managers in overseas companies to legally work in the United States, officials said.
+Desai and his cohorts submitted fraudulent applications to make it appear aliens were eligible for work visas at Intelli Infotek and other businesses through a program that allows high-level managers in oversees companies to legally work in the United States, officials said.

 Two of Desai's alleged coconspirators were sentenced in U.S. District Court on Monday.